 Personalization is Available

-What this means, is your Ketubah will have the important information that you provide with your wedding date, both secular and English, Hebrew names, location of wedding ceremony, blended in with the artistically written text.
-All that will be needed on the day of the wedding are the all important signatures.
-A rabbi can assist you with the bride and groom’s Hebrew names, Hebrew day and month.
-If not, you may contact Rabbi Frank for assistance.
+What this means, is your Ketubah will have the important information that you provide with your wedding date, both secular and English, Hebrew names, location of the wedding ceremony, blended in with the artistically written text.
+All that will be needed on the day of the wedding are the all-important signatures.

 The Aramaic Text Translated

 The following is a translated example of the Aramaic text which is normally written in Hebrew text.
 On the ____ day of the week, the ____ day of the month ____ in the year ____ since the creation of the world, in the city of ____, ____ son of _____ said to this maiden ____ daughter of ____, “Be my wife according to the laws of Moses and Israel, and I will cherish, honor, support and maintain you in accordance with the custom of Jewish husbands who cherish, honor, support and maintain their wives faithfully.
 And I here present you with the settlement of two hundred silver zuzim, which belongs to you, according to the law of Moses and Israel, and I will also give you your food, clothing and necessities, and live with you as husband and wife according to the universal custom.”
 And the maiden _____ consented and became his wife.
 The trousseau that she brought to him from her father’s house, in silver, gold, valuables, clothing, furniture and bedclothes, all this _______, said bridegroom, accepted in the sum of one hundred silver zuzim, and _____, the bridegroom, agreed to increase this amount from his own property with the sum of one hundred silver zuzim, making in all two hundred silver zuzim.